Rescue

 Dynamic Rope

-This rope is used for climbing and has a much elastic limit to bear any jerk in case of fall.
+This rope is used for climbing and has much elastic limit to bear any jerk in case of fall.

 1. Types of Ropes (according to construction)